milkbottledude/Kaggle-Insurance_Machine_Learning/README.md

 Edit: public RMSLE score - 1.07498, current leaderboard position - 427/929 (54th percentile, big jump)

 ## Version 25: Adjusting neuron(unit) number.
 A very pleasant surpise to have such a huge improvement in score after using a relatively simple and default neural network model.
 But as mentioned in the previous version, there are still problems that need to be ironed out.
-One of which is the overfitting, which is indicated by the rapid reduction of training loss which contrasts to the miniscule dip in validation loss in the earlier epochs.
+One of which might be overfitting, which is indicated by the rapid reduction of training loss which contrasts to the miniscule dip in validation loss in the earlier epochs.
 This could be due to 3 reasons: 1) Too many neurons in the layers, aka model is too wide, 2) too many layers, aka model is too deep, or 3) batch_size value is too large during training.
 These three factors lead to the model learning incorrect patterns that have nothing to do with insurance premiums instead of fitting to general trends.

 Firstly ill reduce the number of neurons in the first dense layer from 128 to 64, and from 64 to 32 in the 2nd layer.
-Now lets look at the new loss values over the different epochs.
+Now lets look at the new loss values over the different epochs (Fig 11).

+Fig 11:

 ![image](https://github.com/user-attachments/assets/e0ef0404-4aef-4ec9-869d-725e92475826)